Energinet-DataHub/ARCHIVED-geh-charges/README.md

 Planned work for Charges:

-1. Add a variety of frontend capabilities:
+1. Add a variety of front end capabilities:

 * Show and access messages received for a given charge.
 * Show a charge's active timeline as per a user-defined date and time.
 Implicitly this entails defining and implement a charge historical data model.